IBM/phone-stt-demo/README.md

 You can push the application image to any container registry that you like.

-The instructions in this step explain how to use the IBM Container Registry, using the [IBM Cloud CLI with the Container Registry plugin](https://cloud.ibm.com/docs/Registry?topic=container-registry-cli-plugin-containerregcli).
+The instructions in this step explain how to use the IBM Cloud Container Registry, using the [IBM Cloud CLI with the Container Registry plugin](https://cloud.ibm.com/docs/Registry?topic=container-registry-cli-plugin-containerregcli).

 Set the following environment variables in your shell for use in the commands below
 ```sh